MSUSEL/msusel-pique-sbom-supplychain-sec/README.md

 │   ├── out
 │   ├── .env
 ```
-11. Run the command
+11. Run the command Note: (There is currently bug which may require the command to be re-run after the first time running it)
 ```
 docker compose up
 ```

-Note: There is currently bug which may require the command to be re-run after the first time running it.
+12. Once the tool has finished running, exit the environment with `CTRL-C`.

-12. Results will be generated in the 'out' directory (permissions for outputted files may need to be changed with `sudo chown -R $USER:$USER [file name]`)
+13. Results will be generated in the 'out' directory (permissions for outputted files may need to be changed with `sudo chown -R $USER:$USER [file name]`)
 ___

 ## Funding Agency: